amukher3/Respiratory-Sinus-Arrhythmia-estimation/README.md

 # Comparison of the estimated time domain signal with the respirartory belt data:

 From the plethora of the available repiratory belt data-sets a few turned out to be usable.
-The result below depicts the comparison of the estimated time-domain component of the arythmic signal with the respiratory belt data for a particular subject while watching a certain audio-visual clip with a particualr Valence-Arousal rating.
+The result below depicts the comparison of the estimated time-domain component of the arythmic signal with the respiratory belt data for a particular subject while watching a certain audio-visual clip with a particualr Valence-Arousal rating.It was ensured that the clip used did not lie on the extreme end of the Arousal scale.
+Extreme arousal would probably prohibit sinus breathing.

 ![](RSAestimation...jpg)